NanoHttpd/nanohttpd/README.md

 ### Nanolets

-Nanolets are like sevlet's only that they have a extrem low profile.
+Nanolets are like sevlet's only that they have a extremely low profile.
 They offer an easy to use system for a more complex server application.
 This text has to be extrended with an example, so for now take a look at the unit tests for the usage. <https://github.com/NanoHttpd/nanohttpd/blob/master/nanolets/src/test/java/fi/iki/elonen/router/AppNanolets.java>

 ## Status